Gunjan1116/doctor_patient_appointment_booking/README.md

 - [Video Presentation Link](https://www.youtube.com/watch?v=luw6D1K9f_c)

 ## Installation
+Video call functionality will not work on deployed link to experience video calling functionality set up project locally.
 To set up the Doctor Patient Appointment Booking System, follow these steps:

 1. Clone the repository or download the source code files.
+2. Go to the backend folder using command `cd backend`
-2. Install the required dependencies by running the following command:
+3. Install the required dependencies by running the following command:command:
    ```
    npm install
    ```